“Self-Portrait with Alphie” - Steve Hickoff (acrylic)

 He also co-wrote lyrics to “Drivin’ on 9” using lines of poetry from one of his notebooks, a song first recorded by Ed’s Redeeming Qualities, later covered by The Breeders on the platinum-certified album Last Splash.

-He’s been a newspaper outdoor columnist and feature writer for Foster’s Daily Democrat/Foster’s Sunday Citizen, and contributor to Field & Stream, Outdoor Life, Turkey Call, and other prominent sporting magazines, including digital platforms such as espn.com.
+He’s been a newspaper outdoor columnist and feature writer for Foster’s Daily Democrat/Foster’s Sunday Citizen, and a regular contributor to prominent sporting magazines such as Field & Stream, Outdoor Life, Turkey Call, and many more.
 His photos and illustrations often accompany assignment packages.

-Hickoff’s teaching for the University System of New Hampshire has included courses such as Creative Writing (Star Island), Major American Poets, Magazine Writing and Editing, Nature Writing & the Environment, Sports Writing, and Short Fiction, among others.
+Hickoff’s teaching for the University System of New Hampshire has included courses such as Creative Writing (Star Island), Major American Poets, Magazine Writing and Editing, Nature Writing & the Environment, Sports Writing, Short Fiction, and others.

 He’s received Granite State College’s Distinguished Faculty Award, given in recognition of teaching excellence, and the NWTF’s Tom Kelly Communicator of the Year Award for his long-standing commitment to sharing the wild turkey conservation success story.